 The application fee is \$125.00 per application for new or upgraded systems 100 kW DC or greater.
 For systems over 100 kW DC the fee will be \$125.00 plus \$1 for each kW DC over the initial 100 kW DC.
 All Interconnection Applications submitted to DEC shall be accompanied with the appropriate fee made payable to DEC.
 The application fee is non-refundable.
-Applications returned for incomplete or erroneous information will be subject to an additional \$125.00 application fee when resubmitted.
-No applications will be considered without the application fee.
+Applications returned for incomplete or erroneous information will be subject to an additional \$125.00 application fee.
 Returned checks will be assessed an additional fee based on DEC's Returned Check Policy.